 Professional Qualifications and Admissions

-- Graduate Diploma in Law (Health Law and Human Rights), University of Sydney
+- Graduate Diploma in Law (Human Rights and Health Law)

 - 2009 - 2011, Research and Administrative Assistant to Senior Counsel, 6 Selborne Wentworth Chambers, Sydney